akashputhanekar/task-manager-react-firebase/README.md

 ## Installation and Setup Instructions

-#### Example:

-Clone down this repository.
+Clone this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation:

 `npm install`

-To Start Server:
+ENV Setup [ If you wish to try out with my firebox sandbox account given in .env.example ]:

+`cp .env.example .env`

+To start the development server:

 `npm run start`

-To Visit App:
+To visit the application:

 `localhost:3000/`

+#### Admin credentials for testing [ If you're using my firebox sandbox account given in .env.example ]:

+` Username: firebaseadmin@yopmail.com `

+` Password: 12345678 `